Philippa Davis' elderflower and vanilla madeleines are simple to make at home and best enjoyed straight from the oven

-Philippa Davis’ elderflower and vanilla madeleines are the perfect pud for picnics, best packaged up and enjoyed al fresco.
-But if temptation proves too much, our favourite way to enjoy them is straight from the oven.
+Try Philippa Davis’ elderflower and vanilla madeleines for a slightly different bake to attempt this weekend.
+They are perfect packaged in a pocket for a mid-walk sustenance stop.
+Or if temptation proves too much, enjoy them our favourite way – straight from the oven.

 ELDERFLOWER AND VANILLA MADELEINES